Patterns of cell-cell communication and transcription factors (DecoupleR)¶

 Here, we convert the single-cell expression levels into cell-type expression levels.
 A basic context-wise preprocessing is performed here, keeping only genes that are expressed at least in 4 single cells, and cell types per context with at least 20 cells.

 Important: A list of aggregated gene expression matrices must be used for building the 4D-communication tensor.
-Each of the gene expression matrices is for one of the contexts, following the same order as the previouslist (contexts
+Each of the gene expression matrices is for one of the contexts, following the same order as the previouslist (contexts).

 The aggregation here corresponds to mean expression value across cells of each cell type.
-Other aggregation methods could be used by changing the parameter method='average'
+Other aggregation methods could be used by changing the parameter method='average' in the aggregate_single_cell() function.
+Additionally, other gene expression values could be passed, using other preprocessing approaches such as log(x+1) or batch correction methods.

 rnaseq_matrices = []